Questions and Answers

 * New Essays:

-We reserve the right to refuse to publish any existing essays about your work that we feel do not meet our editorial and scholarly standards.
-We would then tap our staff or choose from a broad field of specialist art critics and top art historians to write a new essay about your life and works.
+We reserve the right to refuse to publish any existing essays about any artist's lives and works that we feel do not meet our editorial and scholarly standards.
+We would then tap our staff or choose from a broad field of specialist art critics and top art historians to write a new essay about the artist's life and works.
 If your biographical essay is prepared by our staff we review all of the information you provide as well as conduct our own research.
-After reviewing all biographical materials we produce an essay of 1,000-2,000 words or more that effectively summarizes your life and artistic purpose.
+After reviewing all biographical materials we produce an essay of about 2,000 words or more that effectively capture the artist's life and artistic purpose.
 Such essays cannot be provided free.
 The cost will vary from writer to writer and according to the length of the essay.
-Consider this a start-up fee that is a critical part of building your most effective presentation.
+Consider this a start-up fee that is a critical part of building the most effective presentation.
 Such work is discussed with you in advance and requires your approval.

 DOING IT WITHOUT US